 Begin by researching universities and programs that match your interests.
 Use official university websites, program pages, and alumni networks.
 For instance, Talha Ali researched Peace and Justice programs online and found the University of San Diego attractive for its blend of academic rigor and practical focus.
 Identify programs where faculty, research opportunities, and curriculum align with your goals.
 Networking with current students or alumni can also provide insight into program strengths and fit.

 When you are researching universities, you should consider their financial aid and scholarships.
-For Master’s students, there are a limit number of scholarships, but there are some generous ones like Fulbright Scholarships.
-Check out our database of Master’s scholarships in the US for international students.
+For master’s students, scholarship availability varies by program, but there are some generous awards, such as Fulbright Scholarships.
+Check out our database of master’s scholarships in the US for international students.

 Preparing Application Materials

 Assemble all required documents well before the deadline.
-Common requirements include official transcripts, test score reports (GRE/GMAT and TOEFL/IELTS), a CV or resume, and essays.
+Common requirements include transcripts, test score reports when required, a CV or resume, essays, and letters of recommendation.
 Make sure to tailor your personal statement to each program’s strengths and your background.
 Many programs also require a portfolio or writing sample if relevant.
 For scholarship applications in particular, strong personal statements and polished essays are essential; Talha Ali emphasizes crafting a reflective narrative to strengthen his application.
 Verify the number of recommendation letters needed and request them early from mentors or professors who know your work.

 Submission and Deadlines

 Submit each application through the university’s online portal by the specified deadline.
-Deadlines for fall admission are often in late fall or early winter of the previous year (e.g., December–January).
-Some programs have rolling admissions.
+For fall admission, many graduate deadlines fall in late fall or early winter of the previous year, but exact dates vary by university and department, and some programs use rolling admissions.
 Pay attention to application fees, and check if fee waivers are available.
-In some scholarship-driven programs, application fees may even be covered.
-For example, in the Fulbright process, the program coordinators submitted candidates’ applications to U.S. universities and covered all fees on their behalf.
+In some scholarship-driven programs, application fees or required testing may be covered for selected or nominated candidates.
+For example, in some Fulbright processes, nominated candidates may have required testing fees covered by the program.

 • Review official requirements on university sites and create a timeline of deadlines.

-• Gather transcripts and translate them if necessary (translations often need certification).
+• Gather transcripts and translate them if necessary.
+Translations often need to be official or certified.

 • Prepare for any required interviews by practicing typical graduate school or scholarship questions.